VirgilSecurity/virgil-pure-wordpress/README.md

 The Pure based on a powerful and revolutionary cryptographic technology that provides stronger and more modern security and can be used within any database or login system that uses a password, so it's accessible for business of any industry or size.

-Learn more about the Pure technology here: https://virgilsecurity.com/announcing-purekit/
+Learn more about the [Pure technology here](https://virgilsecurity.com/announcing-purekit/).

 ## Features